rovaughn/platform-docs/platform/manual/tutorial/aggregations-views.rst

 .. image:: ../../../img/platform/manual/tutorial/tutorial-create-view.png

-Hit *Run* to create the view on the Postgres database and to track it in the Data microservice (ie: allow querying via Data APIs).
+Hit *Run* to create the view on the Postgres database and to track it in the Data microservice (i.e. allow querying via data APIs).

-Now, you can use a ``select`` query to fetch the author's average rating as if ``author_average_rating`` is a table.
+Now, you can use a ``select`` query to fetch the author's average rating as if ``author_average_rating`` was a table.

 .. admonition:: Views are read only!

    Views are like read-only logical tables on the database.
-   So that means that Data API requests to select will work, but you cannot insert/update/delete items from the view.
+   So that means that data API requests to select will work, but you cannot insert/update/delete items from the view.

 Relationships to/from views
 ---------------------------

-We have seen how we can get author's average rating using the Data APIs.
+We have seen how we can get the author's average rating using the data APIs.
 However, additional information of each author can be attached to the ``author_average_rating`` view using an object relationship say, ``author``.

 All the relationships that we've defined till now use foreign key constraints.
 However, you cannot define foreign key constraints on/to views.
 So, in these cases, we have to manually define a relationship.

-Here, we are defining a relationship from a ``author_average_rating`` view to ``author`` table:
+Here, we are defining a relationship from a ``author_average_rating`` view to the ``author`` table:

 .. image:: ../../../img/platform/manual/tutorial/tutorial-add-manual-relationship.png

-The above relationship will allow you to fetch author's details when querying the view.
-But we might want to fetch author's average rating when querying the author table itself.
-So we will now create a relationship from ``author`` table to ``author_average_rating`` view:
+The above relationship will allow you to fetch the author's details when querying the view.
+But we might want to fetch the author's average rating when querying the author table itself.
+So we will now create a relationship from the ``author`` table to the ``author_average_rating`` view:

 .. image:: ../../../img/platform/manual/tutorial/tutorial-add-manual-rel-from-table.png

-Now, let's fetch author details with their average rating:
+Now, let's fetch the author details including their average rating:

 .. rst-class:: api_tabs
 .. tabs::